gnunez-edwards/fake-job-postings-nlp/README.md

 ## Problem Statement
 Fraudulent job postings represent a growing threat as online recruitment scales and scam tactics become more convincing.
 Many fraudulent listings closely resemble legitimate opportunities, using professional tone, detailed descriptions, and realistic formatting.

-This project addresses the challenge of:
-> **Detecting deceptive language and behavioral patterns in job postings using NLP and machine learning, even when fraudulent examples are severely underrepresented.**
+This project addresses the challenge of **detecting deceptive language and behavioral patterns in job postings using NLP and machine learning, even when fraudulent examples are severely underrepresented.**

 ---